sergii/rails-habits/README.md

 Copy all required views into `app/views/overwritten_devise` from Devise gem folder or use `rails generate devise:views`, delete the views you are not overriding and rename devise folder to `overwritten_devise`.

 This way you will have everything neatly organized in two folders.

+### Swnd Mail

+Email sent from a web application is called [transactional email](http://blog.mailchimp.com/what-is-transactional-email/).
+As a website visitor, you’ve probably seen transactional email such as these messages:

+* sign up confirmation email
+* response to a password reset request
+* acknowledgment of a purchase
+* notice of a change to a user profile setting

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/sergii/rails-habits/trend.png)](https://bitdeli.com/free "Bitdeli Badge")